 At first glance, alternative 2 seems to be the worst choice for comparison between similar photos, because it's extremely hard for users to keep in mind the photos they want to compare when the positions of thumbnails are constantly changing.
 However, since I later decided to create a separate mode for comparison, the sole purpose for users to navigate between photos in this page becomes to quickly browse through them.
 For this purpose, alternative 2 together with alternative 1 becomes the best choice.
 If I had time, I would bring it to users or other designers to get their input and validate this design decision.

-As for how the redesign is going to change the current users' current interactions with photos, I explored all the ways users are able to interact with a photo currently, and thought about whether those interactions are more logical to be applied to a group of similar photos, or a single photo.
+As for how the redesign is going to change the users' current interactions with photos, I explored all the ways users are able to interact with a photo right now, and thought about whether those interactions are more logical to be applied to a group of similar photos, or a single photo.

 Helping Users Curate Their Photo Library